WATCH: James Delingpole Reports from All-Star Brexit Day Party

 Brexit-supporting talkRADIO host Julia Hartley-Brewer told James she was excited by the “old-fashioned” idea of being a “free, sovereign nation again”.

-Spectator associate editor Rod Riddle, meanwhile, joked that it was a “disastrous night” for journalists whose bread and butter has been Brexit for years now.
+Spectator associate editor Rod Liddle, meanwhile, joked that it was a “disastrous night” for journalists whose bread and butter has been Brexit for years now.

 “People, especially the left, talk very pompously about the job of journalists: speaking truth to power,” Liddle said.